mudler/LocalAGI/README.md

 The "goodness" of a model has a big impact on how LocalAGI works.
 Currently `13b` models are powerful enough to actually able to perform multi-step tasks or do more actions.
 However, it is quite slow when running on CPU (no big surprise here).

 The context size is a limitation - you can find in the `config` examples to run with superhot 8k context size, but the quality is not good enough to perform complex tasks.

+## What is LocalAGI?

+It is a dead simple experiment to show how to tie the various LocalAI functionalities to create a virtual assistant that can do tasks.
+It is simple on purpose, trying to be minimalistic and easy to understand and customize for everyone.

+It is different from babyAGI or AutoGPT as it uses [LocalAI functions](https://localai.io/features/openai-functions/) - it is a from scratch attempt built on purpose to run locally with [LocalAI](https://localai.io) (no API keys needed!) instead of expensive, cloud services.
+It sets apart from other projects as it strives to be small, and easy to fork on.

 ### How it works?